govindasamyarun/c2-cloud/README.md

 ## About The Project

 The C2 Cloud is a robust web-based C2 framework that makes the life of pen testers easier.
 It allows easy access to compromised backdoors, just like accessing an EC2 instance in the AWS cloud.
 It can manage several simultaneous backdoor sessions with a user-friendly interface.
-Inspired by [Villain](https://github.com/t3l3machus/Villain), a CLI-based C2 developed by [Panagiotis Chartas](https://github.com/t3l3machus).

 ## Demo
 https://youtu.be/hrHT_RDcGj8